dtudk/pythonsupport-page/docs/learn-more/idle.rst

    .. tab-item:: MacOS

-      #. to create a Python script, go to *File > New File* in the IDLE menu.
+      #.
+To create a Python script, go to *File > New File* in the IDLE menu.

          .. image:: images/idle_mac2.png
             :width: 550